 The following schematic was made very easy to understand, I hope you like it.

-Because of a bit of black magic known as resonant rise the voltage in the LC tank will be about pi*vcc, so you’ll need to make sure your mosfets can withstand this tension.
+Due to a bit of black magic known as resonant rise the voltage in the LC tank will be about pi*vcc, so you’ll need to make sure your mosfets can withstand this tension.
 A good rule of thumb is to use mosfets that are rated at 4x the voltage you plan on feeding the oscillator and the IRFP250 or the better IRFP260 is a good mosfet for the task.
 You’ll need some heatsinks for the mosfets, but they do not need to be large.
-They must not be put on the same heatsink unless insulating pads are used because the metal back of the mosfet is not electrically insulated (it is connected to the drain).
+They must not be put on the same heatsink unless insulating pads are used since the metal back of the mosfet is not electrically insulated (it is connected to the drain).
 Also be sure to use thermal goop when you attach a heatsink else the thermal transfer will be crap.

 The capacitor must be a good one, an MKP, mica or Mylar cap is a good option.
 Do not use an electrolytic cap, it will without a doubt explode.
 The two primary windings must also be wound in the same direction or else the oscillator will not function.
 The oscillator will also fail to function if there is no air gap in the transformer’s core, so always make sure that one exists.